 - The range for water temperature is 27-30°C (80-86°F) with the warmest in June and the coolest in January.

-- Currents are often mild but there are sites where it can get strong, especially in the Similan Islands.
+- Currents are often mild but there are sites where they can get strong, especially in the Similan Islands.

 - The rainy season is from April through November when it rains 15-24 days a month roughly corresponding to the southwest monsoon.
 The dry season from November to March corresponds with the northeast monsoon.

 - Visibility is variable based on the site, season, and plankton bloom.
 The best visibility is during the dry season.
 For most sites, the range is from 10-30 meters (35-100 feet).
 There are some locations where it may get as poor as 5 meters (16 feet) at times, especially when there is rain or wind.
 The plankton bloom in January through March will also cause a decrease in visibility but has the benefit of drawing whale sharks and manta rays at that time.

 - There are sites suitable for all levels of diver from beginner to advanced levels.
 25 or more dive shops are available that can provide a full range of diving coursework, equipment rental, guiding, and boat cruises including those taking 2+ hours to get to the Similans.

 A number of liveaboard yachts travel to the Similans, the Mergui Archipelago, and more southerly destinations in the Andaman Sea.
 Here are several liveaboard reviews and links to some great yachts for booking and details: